How to Plant Tomatoes

 Full Sun Project

-Step 1: Find a sunny spot.
+Find a sunny spot.
 Tomatoes need full sun (6-8 hours a day).
-If there's not an area in your garden that recieves full sun, you can grow tomatoes in large containers that can accomodate their vigorous root system
+If there's not an area in your garden that recieves full sun, you can grow tomatoes in large containers that can accommodate their vigorous root system

-Step 2: Plant in nutrient-rich soil.
-In the garden, amend dense clay soil with Dr. Earth Homegrown Vegetable Garden Planting Mix to improve drainage, provide nutrients and balance soil pH for healthy vegetables.
-In containers, use Potting Soil.
+Plant in nutrient-rich soil.
+In the garden, amend dense clay soil with Dr. Earth Homegrown Vegetable Garden Planting Mix to improve drainage, provide nutrients and balance soil pH for healthy tomatoes and vegetables.
+In containers, use Dr. Earth Pot of Gold Potting Soil.

-Step 3: Plant deeply.
+Plant deeply.
 Remove the bottom 1 or 2 rows of leaves, then bury the stem up to where those leaves used to be.
 The covered stem will grow new roots for a stronger plant.
-Tomatoes are the only plant that you should plant this deeply
+Tomatoes are the only plant that you should plant this deeply.

 - 1 Gallon - Tomato